 On July 17, 2020, Maxeon issued \$200.0 million aggregate principal amount of its 6.5% Green Convertible Senior Notes due 2025 ("Green Convertible Notes"), if not earlier repurchased or converted.
 The Green Convertible Notes are senior, unsecured obligations of Maxeon and will accrue regular interest at a rate of 6.5% per annum, payable semi-annually in arrears on January 15 and July 15 of each year, beginning on January 15, 2021.
 Upon satisfaction of the relevant conditions, the Green Convertible Notes will be convertible into the common stock of Maxeon at an initial conversion price of \$18.19 per ordinary shares and an initial conversion rate of 54.9611 ordinary shares for \$1,000 principal amount of Green Convertible Notes.
 The conversion rate and conversion price will be subjected to adjustment in specified circumstances.
 We will settle conversions by paying or delivering, as applicable, cash, ordinary shares of the Company or a combination of cash and ordinary shares of Maxeon, at our election.
-In addition, the Green Convertible Notes will be redeemable, in whole or in part, at a cash redemption price equal to their principal amount, plus accrued and unpaid interest, if any, at Maxeon's option at any time, and from time to time, on or after July 17, 2023 and on or before the 60th scheduled trading day immediately before the maturity date, but only if the last reported sale price per ordinary share of Maxeon exceeds 130% of the convertible Notes became convertible.
-The Green Convertible Notes will also be redeemable, in whole and not in part, at a cash redemption price equal to their principal amount, plus accrued and unpaid interest, if any, at Maxeon's option in connection with certain changes in tax law.
-Upon the occurrence of a fundamental change (as defined in the Indenture), noteholders may require Maxeon to repurchase their Green Convertible Notes price will be equal to the principal amount, plus accrued and unpaid interest, if any, to, but excluding, the applicable repurchase date.
+The Green Convertible Notes will be also redeemable, in whole or in part, at a cash redemption price equal to their principal amount, plus accrued and unpaid interest, if any, at Maxeon's option at any time, and from time to time, on or after July 17, 2023 and on or before the 60th scheduled trading day immediately before the maturity date, but only if the last reported sale price per ordinary share of Maxeon exceeds 130% of the conversion price for a specified period of time.
+In addition, the Green Convertible Notes will be redeemable, in whole and not in part, at a cash redemption price equal to their principal amount, plus accruee of a fundamental change (as defined in the Indenture), noteholders may require Maxeon to repurchase their Green Convertible Notes for cash.
+The repurchase price will be equal to the principal amount of the Green Convertible Notes to be repurchased, plus accrued and unpaid interest, if any, to, but excluding, the applicable repurchase date.

 Prior to the adoption of ASU 2020-06, the Green Convertible Notes was classified as a financial instrument that had both an equity and liability component.
 The liability component was recorded at fair value on initial recognition with the residual accounted for in equity.
 Subsequently, the liability portion was recorded at amortized cost.
-As a result of adopting ASU 2020-06 in fiscal year 2022, the Company made certain adjustments to its accounting for the Green Convertible Notes.
+As a result of adopting ASU 2020-06, the Company made certain adjustments to its accounting for the Green Convertible Notes.
 The adoption of ASU 2020-06 eliminated the bifurcation of the liability and equity components of the Green Convertible Notes into a single liability instrument.
 As a result of the adoption, the carrying amount of the Green Convertible Notes increased by \$42.1 million to \$187.8 million as of January 3, 2022.
-Additional paid-in-capital was reduced by \$52.2 million, and \$10.1 million cumulative effect of adoption was recognized to the opening balance of accumulated deficit as of January 3, 2022.
+Additional paid-in-capital was reduced by \$52.2 million and \$10.1 million cumulative effect of adoption was recognized to the opening balance of accumulated deficit as of January 3, 2022.